qeeqbox/social-analyzer/README.md

-sudo apt-get install -y firefox-esr tesseract-ocr git git clone https://github.com/qeeqbox/social-analyzer.git cd social-analyzer pip3 install lxml BeautifulSoup4 tld pygments langdetect
+sudo apt-get install -y firefox-esr tesseract-ocr git git clone https://github.com/qeeqbox/social-analyzer.git cd social-analyzer pip3 install lxml BeautifulSoup4 tld pygments langdetect requests
 # If you want to list all websites use python3 app.py --cli --list
 # Remember the following runs as FindUserProfilesFast
 # You can also scan all websites using --websites "all"